-UPDATE 12/10/18: It appears that Chase has tightened up the application requirements for many, if not all of the cards listed below, and is now applying the 5/24 policy across its entire range of rewards cards.
+UPDATE 12/10/18: Chase has tightened up the application requirements for many, if not all of the cards listed below, and is now applying the 5/24 policy across its entire range of rewards cards.
 We cover the changes in more detail in this dedicated post.

 Dig deep into the wallet of any award travel fan, and you’re likely to turn up a Chase credit card or two.
 In addition to standout travel cards like the Chase Sapphire Preferred® Card and the Chase Sapphire Reserve®, Chase offers a full suite of co-brand airline and hotel rewards cards, together with a handful of retail and cashback cards.